Lupin the 3rd vs. Cat's Eye

-Lupin the 3rd vs. Cat's Eye (ルパン三世 VS キャッツ・アイ, Rupan Sansei VS Kyattsu Ai) is a 2023 Japanese original net animation (ONA) film directed by Kōbun Shizuno and Hiroyuki Seshita from a screenplay by Shuji Kuzuhara which serves as a crossover between the Lupin the Third franchise, itself based on the manga of the same name by Monkey Punch, and the Cat's Eye manga by Tsukasa Hojo.
-Produced by TMS Entertainment, the film serves as the twelfth Lupin the 3rd film and the second to be a crossover, after 2013's Lupin the 3rd vs. Detective Conan: The Movie, and stars the franchise's regular voice cast as well as the remaining cast members of TMS' 1983–1985 Cat's Eye anime reprising their roles.
+Lupin the 3rd vs. Cat's Eye (ルパン三世 VS キャッツ・アイ, Rupan Sansei bāsasu Kyattsu Ai) is a 2023 Japanese original net animation (ONA) film directed by Kōbun Shizuno and Hiroyuki Seshita from a screenplay by Shuji Kuzuhara which serves as a crossover between the Lupin the Third franchise, itself based on the manga of the same name by Monkey Punch, and the Cat's Eye manga by Tsukasa Hojo.
+Produced by TMS Entertainment, the film serves as the twelfth Lupin the 3rd film and the third to be a crossover, after 2013's Lupin the 3rd vs. Detective Conan: The Movie, and stars the franchise's regular voice cast as well as the remaining cast members of TMS' 1983–1985 Cat's Eye anime reprising their roles.
 The film was released on Amazon Prime Video on January 27, 2023.